Global Climate Resilience Programme

 National Societies have a unique mandate due to their auxiliary role to public authorities in the humanitarian field.

-They also have unparalleled reach into communities in the form of 160,000+ local branches around the world and nearly 15 million volunteers.
+They also have unparalleled reach into communities in the form of 160,000+ local branches around the world and more than 16 million volunteers.
 Because these volunteers and staff come from the communities they serve, they are trusted to deliver their life-saving work.

 We are also able to draw on the climate science expertise of our Red Cross Red Crescent Climate Centre, as well as other reference centres and hubs across our Movement.